chenguangduan/chenguangduan.github.io/index.md

 <br>

 I welcome opportunities for collaboration and discussion.
-Please feel free to contact me if you are interested in scientific machine learning,generative models, or related topics.
+Please feel free to reach out if you share an interest in these topics.

 <br>